Welcome to UCAS and to English 10th Honors 2021-2022

 D+ 67-69 D 64-66 D- 60-62 F 59-0

 Late Work Policy: Each assignment has a due date and a due time.
-All late assignments will be penalized 50%.
-Students have one full week to turn in late work for partial credit (up to 50% credit).
-After the week, the assignment will not be accepted.
-If the original grade earned was 80/100, the assignment will be graded as follows: 100-50=50 50*.8=40.
-The final grade is 40/100.
+All late assignments will be penalized 30%.
+Students have one full week to turn late work in for partial credit (up to 70% credit).
+After the week, assignments will not be accepted.
+Students who have learning accommodations which allow extra time on assignments do not get extra time on late work.

 Bathroom usage: Students will not be excused for the bathroom unless it is an emergency.
-Please use the bathroom during passing period.
+Please use the bathroom during the passing period.
 If it involves vomit, blood, or diarrhea, you will be excused.
 Otherwise, don’t ask.
-Your bladder can make it for 55 minutes.
+Your bladder can make it for 53 minutes.

 - Writing utensils (pencil or pen).
 Make sure your student has an ample supply of pencils.
 If they are purchased at Back to School sales, they are very inexpensive.
 Students tend to run out pencils and paper around Winter Break and it is their responsibility to have their own supplies.
 Please help them come to school prepared.

-- Knowledge of their own Gmail address and the password that goes with the email (keep this private but be able to access your Gmail account.
-We will use Google.docs for all computer lab work).
+- Knowledge of their own gmail address and the password that goes with the email (keep this private but be able to access your gmail account).

-Email: I check my email email@example.com several times each day.
+Email: I check my email firstname.lastname@example.org several times each day.
 Feel free to contact me via email.
-If you have an immediate emergency, call the school and leave a message for me.
+If you have an immediate emergency, feel free to call the school and leave a message for me.
 I will return your call as soon as possible.

 Disabilities: Several federal laws are designed to protect your child's educational rights.
-If your child has a learning disability or health considerations, he or she may qualify for additional protections or accommodations.
+If your child has a learning disability, he or she may qualify for additional protections or accommodations.
 Feel free to talk with an administrator or counselor for additional assistance.
-If your student has an IEP or 504 accommodation, that will apply to the late work policy.
-Sometimes I forget that a student has an accommodation, if that happens, just send me a quick email.
-I apologize ahead of time.

-Reading: In addition to in-class reading assignments, you will be responsible for reading one book outside of class each month.
-Although reading newspapers, magazines, scriptures, and textbooks are important, the home reading requirement must be from a novel or appropriate work of literature at the student’s reading level.
-Students will join the UCAS Goodreads page and write a book review each month and the book they read.
+Reading: In addition to in-class reading assignments, you will be responsible for reading a book that is at least 250 pages long outside of class each month.
+Although reading newspapers, magazines, scriptures, and textbooks is important, the home reading requirement must be from a novel or appropriate work of literature at the student’s reading level.
+This assignment will be explained further in class.

 *Plagiarism |ˈplājəˌrizəm| noun